Iamthelaw/notes/✅ code-complete.md

 ##### Hope that you’ll catch up

-One survey of over 300 software projects concluded that delays and over- runs generally increase toward the end of a project (van Genuchten 1991). **Projects don’t make up lost time later; they fall further behind**.
+One survey of over 300 software projects concluded that delays and overruns generally increase toward the end of a project (van Genuchten 1991). **Projects don’t make up lost time later; they fall further behind**.

 ##### Expand the team

-**It’s like adding gas to a fire.** And merely increasing the number of people increases the com- plexity and amount of project communication.
+**It’s like adding gas to a fire.** And merely increasing the number of people increases the complexity and amount of project communication.

-Manag- ers need to understand that developing software isn’t like riveting sheet metal: more workers working doesn’t necessarily mean more work will get done.
+Managers need to understand that developing software isn’t like riveting sheet metal: more workers working doesn’t necessarily mean more work will get done.

 ##### Reduce the scope of the project

-If you eliminate a feature, you eliminate the design, cod- ing, debugging, testing, and documentation of that feature.
-You eliminate that fea- ture’s interface to other features.
+If you eliminate a feature, you eliminate the design, coding, debugging, testing, and documentation of that feature.
+You eliminate that feature’s interface to other features.

 Short of dropping a feature altogether, you can provide a cheaper version of the same functionality.